 But eventually life became livable again.
 I learned how to make the ache more manageable.
 Can I be honest?
 It doesn’t ever fully go away.
 BUT when you see your child taking on the world and loving it, it all becomes much easier to bear.
 Trust me on this one!

-Here are some suggestions for how to handle the transition after your kid goes to college:
+Here are some suggestions for how to handle the transition after your child goes to college:

-I’ve read articles that say to give some space, and to an extent that is true – don’t smother.
-It is true that each child will approach college differently, but any child will be warmed by a call from home that is full of encouragement and loving words.
+I’ve read articles that say to give some space, and to an extent that is true — don’t smother.
+Each child will approach college differently, but any child will be warmed by a call from home that is full of encouragement and loving words.